zaiisao/Documentation/en/Interactive Broadcast/client_recording_ios.md

 ## Considerations

-- Only after joining a channel can you start recording the audio.
+- Start the recording after joining a channel.
-- Client audio recording is automatically stopped once you leave the channel.
+- The recording automatically stops if the local user leaves the channel.